 The Malaysian government has set up a board of enquiry to determine why a Japan Air Lines DC-8 crashed in to a rubber plantation near Kuala Lumpur on Tuesday (27 September) killing 33 people.

-The Malaysian government has set up a board of enquiry to determine why a Japan Air Lines DC-8 crashed in to a rubber plantation near Kuala Lumpur on Tuesday (27 September) killing 33 people.
+Background: The Malaysian government has set up a board of enquiry to determine why a Japan Air Lines DC-8 crashed in to a rubber plantation near Kuala Lumpur on Tuesday (27 September) killing 33 people.
 Four foreign aviation experts from the United States and Britain are to investigate.

 SYNOPSIS: Passengers aboard the airliner had just fastened their safety belts for landing when it crashed into the hillside plantation.
 Observers say the 46 survivors owe their lives to the way the plane skimmed up the hill instead of slamming into the ground.